Strathmore, New York: Roads

 Other major streets and roads which are either partially or wholly within the hamlet include Andrew Road, Country Club Drive, East Gate, Harrow Lane, Pickwick Road, Searingtown Road (Nassau County Route 101), Strathmore Road, The Gate, and Village Road.

 Rail

 No rail lines pass through Strathmore.
 The nearest Long Island Rail Road station to the hamlet is Manhasset on the Port Washington Branch.

 Bus

 Strathmore is served by the n20H, n20X, and n21 bus routes, which are operated by Nassau Inter-County Express (NICE).
 These three bus routes travel through the area via Northern Boulevard.

 Utilities

 Natural gas

-National Grid USA provides natural gas to homes and businesses that are hooked up to natural gas lines in Strathmore.
+National Grid USA provides natural gas to properties within Strathmore that are hooked up to natural gas lines.

 Power

-PSEG Long Island provides power to all homes and businesses within Strathmore.
+PSEG Long Island provides power to all homes and businesses within Strathmore, on behalf of the Long Island Power Authority.

 Sewage

 Strathmore is primarily unsewered, although some portions of the hamlet zoned for business & commercial uses – such as the Americana Manhasset – are connected to the Great Neck Water Pollution Control District's sanitary sewers via a sewer main underneath Northern Boulevard.

 All unsewered areas of the hamlet rely on cesspools and septic systems, as opposed to sanitary sewers.